AndrewJBateman/mevn-stack-notes/README.md

 # :zap: MEVN Stack Notes

-* This app displays simple text notes in a grid of Bootstrap cards.
+* Displays simple text notes in a grid of Bootstrap cards.
 * Uses the MongoDB, Express, Vue & Node.js (MEVN) stack to perform Create, Read, Update and Delete (CRUD) operations.
 * **Note:** to open web links in a new window use: _ctrl+click on link_